 The next variation we’ll discuss is the OMAD Diet.
 OMAD stands for “One Meal a Day,” and it’s about as simple as it sounds.
 You quite simply eat one meal throughout the entire day.
 All of your day’s calories are pushed into one large meal.
 There is no 4-8 hour eating window in which you can consume food.
 Just sit down, eat your meal, and wait 24 hours until it’s time for your next meal.

 A huge perk of this intermittent fasting variation is that you can eat, within reason, whatever you want.
 This means that you can eat junk food every night if you desire.
 Of course, this doesn’t mean that you can overeat.
 You still must stay within a reasonable caloric intake.
-If you do this, you will see some stellar intermittent fasting results.

 You eat your first and only meal of the day at 9:00 PM.
 You will now wait 24 hours until your next meal.
 The only thing you should consume in the meantime is water and other non-caloric liquids.